USEPA/workshops/rmd_posts/2015-01-15-09-Repeat-Reproduce.md

 [![Raw RMarkdown](/introR/figure/source.jpg)](/introR/figure/manuscript.Rmd)

-While we can't get to this level of detail with just the stock RStudio tools, we can still do some pretty cools stuff.
-We are not going to do an exercise on this one, but we will walk through an example to create a simple reproducible research document and a presentation using RStudio.
+While we can't get to this level of detail with just the stock RStudio tools, we can still do some pretty cool stuff.
+We are not going to do an exercise on this one, but we will walk through an example to create a simple reproducible research document and a presentation using the RStudio interface.
+This may seem a departure for me, but anything to increase the adoption of reproducible research is a win!